jkapelner/smscampaigns/README.md

    npm run dev
    ```

    The application will be available at `http://localhost:5173`
+   You can login with the default user credentials printed during backend seeding.

 5. **Build for production:**
    ```bash